Why do Rome's buses keep catching fire?

 In its statement, Atac said no passengers had been hurt.
 But local media reported that a shop assistant working in a store near where the bus caught fire had been taken to hospital suffering from a burn to the arm and shock.

-No passengers have been hurt in previous fires either, local reports say.
+No passengers have been hurt in previous fires either.
 But observers fear that it is only a matter of time before there are victims.

 "Every day there is greater risk," wrote transport consultant Fabio Rosati, adding that an "urgent plan" to replace buses was needed.